- Windows 11 lets you format drives as FAT32 using File Explorer, Settings, Command Prompt, and PowerShell.

 Format-Volume -DriveLetter D -FileSystem FAT32 -NewFileSystemLabel label

-In the command, change “D” for the drive letter of the drive you want to format.
+In the command, change “D” to the drive letter of the drive you want to format.
 Also, change the “label” for the name you want to use on the drive.
 If you want to perform a full format, you also have to append the

 Press Enter to continue.